PadmarajBhat/Cloud/DevOps Essentials.md

             * where does the jenkins discover services run ?
             * where does the jenkins UI run ?
             * what is jenkins persistent disk ? where does it decide ? does it require dedicated distinct compute engine ?

+         * K8s provide a ephemeral build executor which helps in clean build of deployment ( this includes code repository pull and containerization)